paridebroggi/hydrodynamic-simulator/README.md

-#Hydrodynamic Simulation
+#Hydrodynamic Simulator

 ![](screenshots/crater%20flood.png)

-HDS is an hydrodynamic simulator developed in C++ and OpenGL 4.
-It parses a `.hds` map file to interpolate a landscape on which water will flow in different scenarios.
+HDS is a hydrodynamic simulator that reproduces water behaviuor in different contests anbd landscape (parsed dynamically from a .hds file).
+At the moment rain, flood, drainage, waves and tsunami scenarios are implemented.
+It's built with C++ and OpenGL 4.0.

 #Configuration